 Our Purpose

-- Act as a referral resource, directing reporters or the incident response to appropriate campus departments
+- Serve as a resource to the campus community by referring and directing relevant parties or the incident response to appropriate campus individuals or departments.

 What is a Bias Related Incident?